How Do Part D Stages Work?

 Stage 1 – Deductible

-If your plan has a deductible, this stage begins when you fill your first prescription of brand-name or speciality drugs.
+If your plan has a deductible, this stage begins when you fill your first prescription of brand-name or specialty drugs.
 The deductible does not apply to generic drugs.

-- This stage beings when you fill your first Tier 3, 4, or 5 (brand name and speciality drugs) prescription.
+- This stage beings when you fill your first Tier 3, 4, or 5 (brand name and specialty drugs) prescription.
 The deductible does not apply to Tier 1 and 2 generic drugs.

 - In Stage 1, you will pay the full cost of your brand name and specialty drugs up to the deductible amount.

 Once you have reached your annual deductible, you will enter Stage 2.